Dietary Guidelines for MS

 - Flax seed oil: 1-2 Tbs daily

-- Ginkgo biloba standardized extract (24% ginkgo flavonglycosides): 4080mg three times a day with meals
+- Ginkgo biloba standardized extract (24 percent ginkgo flavonglycosides): 40 - 80 mg 3 times a day with meals

 A good way of determining the impact food may have on symptoms is the time honored "elimination/challenge" trial.
 This traditional naturopathic procedure has been accurately diagnosing food-related symptoms for many years and continues to be the standard for identifying food sensitivities.